Barry Switzer: Dallas Cowboys

 The 1995 season saw a revolving door of free agents coming and going from Dallas, such as the recruitment of Sanders to play in Dallas.
 The Cowboys won seven of their first eight games.
 The only ignominious loss was a game against the Philadelphia Eagles, in which Switzer elected to try to convert a 4th and 1 from his own 29 with two minutes remaining.
-After the run play fell short, only to have the officials give them a do-over due to the two-minute warning's having been applied before the snap, Switzer elected to run the ball again anyway.
+The team elected to do a run play that was about to be called short only for the officials to whistle the play dead due to the two-minute warning having been applied before the snap.
+However, Switzer elected to run the ball again anyway.
 The play failed again and the Eagles subsequently kicked a field goal to win.
-The Cowboys finished 12-4, clinching home field advantage for the whole playoffs, in which the Cowboys trounced their playoff competition in the NFC bracket, including scoring 24 unanswered points against Philadelphia before beating the Green Bay Packers 38–27 in the NFC Championship Game, the third NFC title for the team in four seasons.
-They would face the Pittsburgh Steelers in Super Bowl XXX.
-Despite being limited to just 209 yards passing and less than sixty yards on the ground, the Cowboys never trailed, turning three interceptions (two by Larry Brown) into 14 points in a 27–17 victory.
+The Cowboys finished 12–4, clinching home field advantage throughout the playoffs.
+The Cowboys trounced their playoff competition in the NFC, scoring 24 unanswered points against Philadelphia and then beating the Green Bay Packers 38–27 in the NFC Championship Game, winning their third NFC title in four seasons.
+They faced the Pittsburgh Steelers in Super Bowl XXX.
+Despite being limited to just 209 yards passing and less than 60 yards on the ground, the Cowboys never trailed, turning three interceptions (two by Larry Brown) into 14 points in a 27–17 victory.
 The win made Switzer the second coach to win a college national championship and a Super Bowl, the other being Johnson; Pete Carroll joined them in 2014.
-Switzer thought about retiring after the victory, but he was talked out of it by one of his friends in view of what Jones had done for him.
+Switzer thought about retiring after the victory, but he was talked out of it by a friend in view of what Jones had done for him.